 - ‘date’ – The date the patch was added to the sql_patches.php file.
 The date must be in the yyyymmdd format.

-- patchmaker() – This function call and specifies the number assigned to the patch.
+- self::makePatch(‘nnn’, $patch) – This fucntion performs the operations necessary to applying the patch.

 Patch entry example

-Note that there are multiple SQL commands included in this patch.
+Note that there can be multiple SQL commands included in a patch.